 Knowing what SEO acronym stands for and understanding how SEO works are two very different things.

-In this article, we will explain how it works, discuss why is SEO important for almost any business, and show where to start with SEO.
+In this article, we will explain how it works, discuss why SEO is essential for almost any business, and show where to start with SEO.

 Let’s dive straight in.